 Shril is an online events-booking platform that provides a hassle-free experience to users.
-In creating its logo, the brand’s goal is to present its carefree, fun and urban personality – something that design agency Analog Digital Solution successfully delivered.
+In creating its logo, the brand’s goal is to present its carefree, fun, and urban personality – something that design agency Analog Digital Solution successfully delivered.

-To highlight such outgoing character, the designers whipped up a logomark that’s composed of alternating spheres and triangular shapes in multiple colors.
+To highlight such an outgoing character, the designers whipped up a logomark that’s composed of alternating spheres and triangular shapes in multiple colors.
 This also perfectly represents the company’s versatility in handling various events – from weddings and birthdays to personal celebration events.

-Beside the illustration, the Shril brand name is written in white to balance out the colors and dynamics of the other.
+Besides the illustration, the Shril brand name is written in white to balance out the colors and dynamics of the other.
 It’s also displayed in bold sans serif typeface to maximize the readability aspect.

 QOSSMIC is the rebranded child of SensioLabs Symfony, a German team of pioneering IT development experts.
 For this logo redesign, Studio Florian Hauer took inspiration from the brand name’s roots – the cosmos, which means “harmonious system”.